cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 ## Compatibility

-`INSERT` conforms to the SQL standard, except that the `RETURNING` clause is a Greenplum Database extension, as is the ability to use `WITH` with `INSERT`, and the ability to specify an alternative action with `ON CONFLICT`.
+`INSERT` conforms to the SQL standard, except that the `RETURNING` clause is a Cloudberry Database extension, as is the ability to use `WITH` with `INSERT`, and the ability to specify an alternative action with `ON CONFLICT`.
 Also, the case in which a column name list is omitted, but not all of the columns are filled from the `VALUES` clause or query, is disallowed by the standard.

 The SQL standard specifies that `OVERRIDING SYSTEM VALUE` can only be specified if an identity column that is generated always exists.
-Greenplum Database allows the clause in any case and ignores it if it is not applicable.
+Cloudberry Database allows the clause in any case and ignores it if it is not applicable.

 Possible limitations of the query clause are documented under [SELECT](/docs/sql-statements/sql-statement-select.md).